UniversalDevicesInc-PG3/Virtual/README.md

 ### Updates

+1.0.11 Updated Temerature node to mirror options in the Temperature C node.
+Update Profile and restart the Admin Console after the update and restart.

 1.0.10 Fix bug with Set Current resetting statistics.

 1.0.9 Major re-working of the Temperature C node.
 The node will pull data from any variable, state or integer, value or init and push the same.
 Programs are no longer needed for input.
 All data and settings in the node are saved on a regular basis for retrieval if the nodeserver is restarted.
 This is a test update to check for bugs before migrating the methods into other nodes.